 Medicaid waivers are a way for Medicaid resources to be used to support people in their communities instead of in institutions.
-There are six Medicaid waivers in Virginia.
-Moms In Motion focuses on the three listed below.
+There are seven Medicaid waivers in Virginia.
+At Home Your Way focuses on the three listed below.

 What is Consumer Directed vs. Agency Directed Personal Care,

 Consumer Directed means that the individual (or a representative) is in charge.
 This allows individuals to maintain Independence and Control.
 Agency Directed means that the individual selects an agency to provide, train and direct staff.

 Waivers that offer Consumer Direction as a service delivery model are the EDCD, DD and ID waivers.

 |Where to go:||Local Department of Social Services – Request a Screening for Long Term Care|

 |Qualifying*:||Must have Functional & Medical/Nursing Needs (No age requirement.
 Enrollee can be an infant or 100!)
 Must be at risk for Nursing Home Placement.|

 |Services:||Personal Care Assistance, Respite Care, Personal Emergency Response Systems (PERS), Adult Day Healthcare.|

 Individual and Family Developmental Disabilities Support Waiver (IFDDS or DD)